 This review appeared in the August-September 2012 issue of Canada's History magazine.

 — Dean Jobb (Read bio)

-Dean Jobb is the professor of journalism at the University of King's College in Halifax and author of The Acadians: A People's Story of Exile and Triumph (Wiley Canada).
+Dean Jobb is a journalism professor at the University of King’s College in Halifax.